vial-kb/vial-qmk/keyboards/hineybush/h60/keymaps/vial/readme.md

-# The  via keymap for h60
+# EDITED from VIA keymap for H60 PCB
+Layers reduced into 3 layers.
+Backlight, console, and command disabled.
+Tap dance and combo limited into 4